strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

    make sure that the `DOCKER_ORG` and `DOCKER_REGISTRY` environment variables are set to the same value as your username on the Docker Registry, and Docker Registry you are using before running the `make` commands.\
    \
-   When the Docker images are build, they will be labeled in the
+   When the Docker images are built, they will be labeled in the
    form: `docker_registry_name/docker_hub_username/operator:latest` in your local repository and pushed to your Docker Hub account under the same label.